 Superfiber (SFC) (Arai)

-The outer shell of a helmet made from several types of Super Glass Fibre, it is one of the best glass fibres for strength, it was originally invented for space and army defence technology.
+The outer shell of a helmet is made from several types of Super Glass Fibre, it is one of the best glass fibres for strength, it was originally invented for space and army defence technology.
 Shop Arai helmets.

 The material is made of 100% schoeller®-dynatec (non-abrasive, wind-resistant, water repellent).
 Browse Rokker Jeans.

 TCT Shell (Thermodynamical Composite Technology) (Scorpion)

 The TCT shell consists of a proprietary 5 layer blend of interlaced and specially formulated fibreglass, Aramid and organic poly-resin fibres.
 Shop Scorpion Helmets.